alahiff/spark-on-mesos-using-docker/README.md

              --conf spark.mesos.role= \
              --class org.apache.spark.examples.SparkPi https://downloads.mesosphere.com/spark/assets/spark-examples_2.10-1.4.0-SNAPSHOT.jar 30
 ```
-where here the principal and secret need to be specified (or removed) and a role specified if necessary (or removed).
+where here the principal and secret need to be specified (or removed), a role specified if necessary (or removed) and `hostname` should be replaced by the name of the host where the MesosClusterDispatcher is running.